Sebastian Koch

-Sebastian Koch (born 31 May 1962) is a German television and film actor.
+Sebastian Koch is a German television and film actor.
 He is known for roles in the 2007 Academy Award-winning film The Lives of Others, in Steven Spielberg's Bridge of Spies, and as Otto Düring in the fifth season of the Showtime series Homeland.

-Childhood
+Early life and education

-Koch grew up in Stuttgart with his mother who was a single parent.
-He originally wanted to be a musician, but production by artistic director Claus Peymann influenced him in the late 1970s to change careers to become an actor.
+Sebastian Koch was born in Karlsruhe, Baden-Württemberg, West Germany.
+He grew up in Stuttgart with his mother, a single parent.

+He originally wanted to be a musician, but a production by artistic director Claus Peymann influenced him in the late 1970s to change careers to become an actor.
+From 1982 to 1985, Koch studied at the Otto Falckenberg School of the Performing Arts in Munich.

 Career

 Theatre

-From 1982 to 1985, Koch studied at the renowned Otto Falckenberg School in Munich.
-In addition to his cinematic work, he played a diversity of different roles on stage.
-Koch portrayed amongst other Peer Gynt and Leonce in Leonce and Lena at the municipal theatre of Darmstadt.
-At the Schiller theatre in Berlin he played the character Roller in Schiller's The Robbers and Orest in Goethe's Iphigenie auf Tauris.
-A couple of years later, he took over the role of Lord Goring in Oscar Wilde's An Ideal Husband in the playhouse Bochum under the direction of Armin Holz.
+Koch has played many different roles on stage.
+He acted in Peer Gynt and Leonce in Leonce and Lena at the municipal theatre of Darmstadt.

+At the Schiller Theatre in Berlin he played the character Roller in Schiller's The Robbers and Orest in Goethe's Iphigenie auf Tauris.

+He also took over the role of Lord Goring in Oscar Wilde's An Ideal Husband in the Bochum Playhouse, under the direction of Armin Holz.

 Film and television

 Koch had his first TV appearance in 1980 in the 77th episode of the series Derrick, followed by an episode in the popular crime series Tatort in 1986.
 He acted in numerous thrillers like Der Mann mit der Maske, Die brennende Schnecke, and in 1997 in Heinrich Breloer's two-piece Death Game, in which he portrayed the role of Andreas Baader.

-For the title role in Dance with the Devil and for his performance as the writer Klaus Mann in Heinrich Breloer's docudrama The Manns – A Novel of the Century, he won respectively in 2002 the Adolf Grimme Award, one of the most prestigious awards for German television.
-The latter was furthermore distinguished as "TV event of the year" with the German Television Award.
-In addition, Koch received the Bavarian TV Award for the same movie.
+For the title role in Dance with the Devil and for his performance as the writer Klaus Mann in Heinrich Breloer's docudrama The Manns – A Novel of the Century, in 2002 he won the Adolf Grimme Award.
+He also received the Bavarian TV Award for the same movie.

-His first international productions included the historical drama Napoleon, which Koch in appeared alongside Gérard Depardieu, John Malkovich and Isabella Rossellini and brought him more attention.
-He portrayed the youthful lover of Catherine Deneuve, Rodolphe Löwenstein, in Marie und Freud.
+His first international productions included the historical drama series Napoleon, in which he appeared alongside Gérard Depardieu, John Malkovich, and Isabella Rossellini.
+He also portrayed the youthful lover of Catherine Deneuve, Rodolphe Löwenstein, in Marie und Freud.